Adansonia: Habitat

 The Malagasy species are important components of the Madagascar dry deciduous forests.
 Within that biome, Adansonia madagascariensis and A. rubrostipa occur specifically in the Anjajavy Forest, sometimes growing out of the tsingy limestone itself.
 A. digitata has been called "a defining icon of African bushland".
 The tree also grows wild in Sudan in the regions of Darfur and the state of Kordofan.
-The locals call it "Gongolaze" and use its fruits as food and medicine and use the tree trunks as reservoirs to save water.
+The locals call it gongolaze and use its fruit as food and medicine and use the tree trunks as reservoirs to save water.

 Ecology

 Baobabs store water in the trunk (up to 120000 L) to endure harsh drought conditions.
 All occur in seasonally arid areas, and are deciduous, shedding their leaves during the dry season.
 Across Africa, the oldest and largest baobabs began to die in the early 21st century, likely from a combination of drought and rising temperatures.
 The trees appear to become parched, then become dehydrated and unable to support their massive trunks.

 Baobabs are important as nest sites for birds, in particular the mottled spinetail and four species of weaver.